Gibbs measures for geodesic flow on CAT(-1) spaces: Gibbs measure as an equilibrium state

-For convenience we introduce some notation for the bounded errors that appear in calculations.
-We will use $K \geq 0$ for additive errors and $k \geq 1$ for multiplicative errors, with the exact value changing from line to line, and we write
+We introduce a notation convention for the bounded errors that appear in our calculations.
+We use $K \geq 0$ for uniform additive errors and $k \geq 1$ for uniform multiplicative errors, with the exact value changing from line to line, and we write